FLYGSKAM: Should People Be Shamed For Flying?

 Flying is often the most convenient form of travel in terms of time saved and increasingly, it’s often the cheapest.

-Once merely a means of transport for only the very elite, now many of millions around the world have the means and access to fly wherever they want, whenever they want.
+Once merely a means of transport for only the very elite, now millions around the world have the means and access to fly wherever they want, whenever they want.

 I used to live in the UK and would regularly see ridiculously priced flights to the continent, sometimes as low as a nine quid round trip.